okarlsson/graphql-serverless-boilerplate/README.md

 npm install
 npm start
 ```
-This will install and start a a local DynamoDB on your machine on localhost:8000 and start your GraphQl server on localhost:3000
+This will install and start a a local DynamoDB on your machine on localhost:8000 and start your GraphQL server on localhost:3000

 Visit http://localhost:3000/playground to test your requests.
 Enter the following query to se the Hello World! message from your new Dynamo table